mkearney/tfse/README.md

 ## about me
 - i'm a phd candidate in political communication at the university of kansas
-- my dissertation examines selective exposure and political polarization on twitter
+- i created this package as part of my dissertation on selective exposure and political polarization on twitter
+- my dissertation exists in a private repository, but when it's done my goal is to organize and make everything available via github

 ## contact
 - email me at mkearney@ku.edu